Graduate School of Medicine, Hokkaido University

 1. Are graduates of 4-year universities eligible to apply to the Graduate School of Medicine?

 Students who have graduated from 4-year universities are accepted to the Master’s Program in the Graduate School of Medicine.
 Applicants for admission to the Graduate School of Medicine have studied various disciplines.
-Some have bachelor’s degrees in science, health sciences, pharmaceutical sciences, engineering, fisheries sciences or agriculture–even in law or economics.
+Some have bachelor’s degrees in science, health sciences, pharmaceutical sciences, engineering, fisheries sciences, or agriculture–even in liberal arts.
 This attests to the broad spectrum of research conducted at the Graduate School of Medicine.

 2. What types of future specialists does the Master’s Program aim to educate?